-You should own or control your branded domain name, website content, marketing content (including all blog posts), video content, pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding assets, your goodwill and your email list of clients with whom you’ve had a prior professional relationship.
+You should own or control your branded domain name, website content, marketing content (including all blog posts), video content, pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding or positioning assets, your goodwill and your email list of clients with whom you’ve had a prior professional relationship.

 It means that you should understand how those systems work against you and temper their use accordingly.
 Don’t let them own your consumer answers, i.e. your content.
-If you use those systems, they will inevitably own some portion of your good will and your client list.
+If you use those systems, they will inevitably own a large portion of your future goodwill and will essentially control your client list.

 Begin to develop SOME branding assets that you essentially own and control exclusively.
-Use those branding assets in your own consistent long-term SEO.
-That will mean that over time, your investments will begin to inure more to you and less to the brands of others.
+Use those branding assets in your own consistent long-term SEO and online marketing for family lawyers.

 1-800-DIVORCE is absolute gold in Google Ads campaigns because you can use the 1-800-DIVORCE trademark in the TITLE of your ad.
 Google does not allow phone numbers to be used in the titles of non-Call-Only campaign ads.
 But Google does not consider a mnemonic like 1-800-DIVORCE as a phone number.
 It’s considered a word.

 Essentially, consumers click through to our landing page more because they like our gimmicky semi-humorous mnemonic phone number.
-We get more clicks because of our phone number, and then later on, we’ll get more calls because of our phone number.
+We get more clicks because of our phone number, and then, later on, we’ll get more calls because of our phone number.
 Of course, a percentage of consumers who are closer to the hiring event will call straight away.

 Industry colleague, Phil Frankel at 1-800-HURT-911, has done extensive A/B testing on the value of listing a toll-free mnemonic phone number in the titles of Google ads.
 And Phil provides data about his own PPC results with 1-800-HURT-911 to prove this point.